AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 ## Make it fun.
 Humour is your friend. {#header-6}
 </header>

-If your students are smiling and laughing it is usually a good sign.
+If your attendees are smiling and laughing it is usually a good sign.
 Unless they are laughing at you, of course.

 But seriously, don't be too serious.
 Keep the mood light and add fun things to your training.